daiquocnguyen/Graph-Transformer/README.md

 <a href="https://github.com/daiquocnguyen/U2GNN/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/daiquocnguyen/U2GNN"></a>
 <img alt="GitHub" src="https://img.shields.io/github/license/daiquocnguyen/U2GNN">

-• This program provides the implementation of our U2GNN as described in our paper: [Universal Self-Attention Network for Graph Classification](https://arxiv.org/abs/1909.11855), where we use a transformer self-attention network to learn node and graph embeddings.
-In general, our supervised and unsupervised U2GNN models produce new highest accuracies on most of the benchmark datasets.
+• This program provides the implementation of our U2GNN as described in our paper: [Universal Self-Attention Network for Graph Classification](https://arxiv.org/abs/1909.11855), where we induce an advanced aggregation function using a transformer self-attention network to produce plausible node and graph embeddings.
+In general, our supervised and unsupervised U2GNN models produce state-of-the-art accuracies on most of the benchmark datasets.

-• Regarding our unsupervised learning, we encode the substructure around a given node into a vector.
-We then make this encoded vector and the embedding of the given node higher than that between the encoded vector and and the embeddings of the other nodes.
-Thus, we can teach a model to recognize and distinguish the substructures within each graph to produce the plausible node and graph embeddings.
-To the best of our knowledge, this work is the first study of using our unsupervised learning to train a GNN-based model to improve classification performance significantly.
+• Regarding our unsupervised learning, our goal is to recognize and distinguish substructures within each graph, leading to identify structural differences among graphs effectively.
+To obtain this goal, the aggregation function is to encode the substructure around a given node into a vector.
+Then we make the similarity between this encoded vector and the embedding of the given node higher than that between the encoded vector and the embeddings of the other nodes.
+To the best of our knowledge, our unsupervised learning is the first to improve classification performance of unsupervised GNNs significantly.

 <p align="center">
 	<img src="https://github.com/daiquocnguyen/U2GNN/blob/master/U2GNN.png">